-If you're starting your turkey flock with day-old poults, you are probably wondering how to make sure they grow into healthy, happy adult turkeys.
+If you're starting your turkey flock with day-old poults (baby turkeys), you may be wondering how to make sure they grow into healthy, happy adult turkeys.
 With some preparation and care, your baby turkeys will thrive.
 Learn how to set up a turkey brooder, what to do when you bring them home, how to prevent problems, how to feed them properly, and when to move the turkeys outside.

 Set Up a Turkey Brooder

 Just like for baby chicks, you'll need to set up a brooder for your turkey poults.
 A turkey poult brooder is just the same as one for baby chickens—a place to keep them warm, dry, and contained—so you can use these resources to design your brooder.
 Use pine shavings—never cedar—for the bottom of the brooder.
 (Once poults are three weeks old, some farmers like to use clean sand.
 It can be cleaned just like cat litter and keeps the brooder dry.)
 In addition to creating the structure, you will need to regulate the temperature and set up food and water.

-The key is to have everything set up and ready to go before you bring home the turkey poults, including having the brooder warmed to 95 to 98 degrees Fahrenheit.
-The poults will huddle under the lap if they're too cold, or stay at the edges of the heat source if they're too hot.
-So while a thermometer can be a helpful guide to temperature, especially before the poults arrive, use their behavior as your guide once they are home.
+You should have everything set up and ready to go before you bring home the turkey poults, including having the brooder warmed to 95 to 98 degrees Fahrenheit.
+The poults will huddle under the lamp if they're too cold or stay at the edges of the heat source if they're too hot.
+So while a thermometer can be a helpful tool, especially before the poults arrive, use their behavior as your guide once they are home.
 Raise the heat lamp a few inches each week (and roughly 5 degrees Fahrenheit lower) until the temperature in the brooder is the same as the outdoors, or the poults are six weeks old, whichever comes first.

 There are a few things you can do once your poults arrive home to make sure you are starting on the right foot.
 First, inspect each one as you remove it from the transport box.
-Then dip its beak in water as soon as you put them into the brooder, so they learn where the water is and how to drink.
+Then dip its beak in water as soon as you put them into the brooder so they learn where the water is and how to drink.
 Remember that especially for shipped poults, they will be stressed from the transport process.
 Make sure they eat and drink well for the first two weeks.

 Overcrowding can also contribute to starving out, so make sure you have plenty of room for your poults.
-You'll want at least a 10x10 space for a dozen day-old poults, and as they get bigger they will need more room.
+You'll want at least a 10-by-10-foot space for a dozen day-old poults, and as they get bigger they will need more room.
 As your poults grow, you may need to make the brooder bigger so they aren't crowded.

 Add a Roost